GovindBhala/DS5500-Movie-Recommendation-System/README.md

 - The combined collaborative-content model performs far better than the best content model in terms of precision and recall, while still reaching the long tail effectively.
 It performs slightly worse in personalization, but user recommendations are still 90% different.
 Additionally, personal diversity is worse than some other models at 40%.
 This is counterintuitive to our assumption that content models perform worse for personal diversity due to over-specialization.
 Regardless, our UI provides a workaround for poor personal diversity by allowing users to provide filters to see different types of recommendations, so we are willing to make this trade-off in favor of precision and recall.

 __Best Overall Personalization Model:__ KNN + Baseline
+Recommendations for movies with fewer than 50 ratings: content based on genre, actors, directors
+Recommendations for movies with more than 50 ratings: KNN Baseline with Pearson collaborative filtering